MetaRPC/CSharpMT4/docs/Orders/ShowOrderSendExample.md

-# Sending a Test Buy Order
+# Sending a Market or Pending Order

-> **Request:** place a market buy order with test parameters
+> **Request:** send a trade order (market or pending)
-> Sends a Buy order with default volume and comment to the trading server.
+> Sends a new order using the specified parameters and receives back execution details.

 ---